redhat-adsa/HowWeEnable/README.md

 At the highest level having company standards around the way IT services are delivered is one of the most important things to address in order to help accelerate the adoption of open source software and tools.

+Below are the base Enterprise Architecture Standards that help ease the move to cloud native.

 | Enterprise Architecture Standards            |
 |----------------------------------------------|
 | Automation and CI/CD                         |